 Right now, the standard dosage seems to be 10-20mg twice per day, or 25mg in one shot.
 Lower doses will likely still yield benefits, they just may not be “felt”, while higher doses may work but may induce too much of the heated for too many individuals.

-For this reason we aren’t going over 50mg per day right now.
+For this reason we aren’t going over 50mg per day right now… although many who are more aggressive than we are have taken that much twice per day.

 Featured Supplements with GBB inside